zapier/visual-builder/docs/_docs/integration-checks-reference.md

 hook.
 If a poll has fields that a hook doesn't, the user may map them to a later step and when the zap is run for real, the value will be blank.

 Let's walk through an example.
-Say we have a `New Contact` REST hook trigger.
+Say we have a `New Contact` REST Hook trigger.
 When a new contact is created, Zapier gets a webhook that looks like this:

 ```json